 All tactics work to one degree or another.
-But the reason some B2B marketing ideas thrive while others dive comes down to your underlying business.
+But the reason some B2B marketing tactics thrive while others dive comes down to your underlying business.

-Here’s why, and how to get it right every time.
+Here’s why and how to get your B2B marketing strategy right every time.

 Most B2B companies are hunters or farmers.
 Or a little bit of both.

 Consultants pull down fat contracts.
-Software companies lock in customers with low monthly prices and high switching costs (perceived or financial).
+Software companies lock in potential customers with low monthly prices and high switching costs (perceived or financial).

 The lines blur with things like B2B ecommerce, something that could add a B2B wholesale component onto a B2C retailer.

 But the point is that your sales model often determines if your B2B marketing ideas will work.
 And how well.
-Sometimes, more than the actual execution.
+Sometimes, more than the actual execution that B2B marketers use.

 Management consultants can build visibility and reach their audience through social media ads and paid ads.
-But the likelihood of generating leads for million-dollar contracts from a PPC ad by a Pay Per Click Agency is minuscule.
+But the likelihood of generating business-to-business marketing leads for million-dollar contracts from a PPC ad by a Pay Per Click Agency is minuscule.

 Budget and resources should go elsewhere.

 Paid ads lend themselves better to transactional purchases.
 Especially those with mid-range pricing on sites like Facebook and Instagram.

 Here’s a practical example.

 You pay $30 bucks a click to generate six leads in a competitive space.
 Cost per lead is $500.
 Add in a few B2B benchmarks like ~6-9% opt-in rate and 25% close rate, and a model begins to take shape.